What to know on the roof collapse at the Jet Set club in the Dominican Republic

-SAN JUAN, Puerto Rico (AP) — The roof of an iconic nightclub in the capital of the Dominican Republic collapsed nearly an hour after a merengue concert began, killing at least 79 people and injuring at least 160.
-Politicians and athletes were among those attending Jet Set in Santo Domingo when disaster struck Tuesday.
+SAN JUAN, Puerto Rico (AP) — The roof of an iconic nightclub in the capital of the Dominican Republic collapsed nearly an hour after a merengue concert began, killing at least 98 people and injuring at least 160.
+Politicians and athletes were among those at Jet Set in Santo Domingo when disaster struck Tuesday.

 Officials said it’s too early to determine why the roof fell.

-Rescue crews were still searching for survivors in the rubble more than 12 hours after the roof collapsed as a crowd of people awaiting word from their loved ones waited anxiously nearby.
+Rescue crews searched for survivors in the rubble through the night as a crowd of people awaiting word from their loved ones waited anxiously nearby.

 What happened?